aymaneallaoui/static-site-generator/content/kafka/index.md

 > "Do you think you know me?
 Just because you've seen a fragment of my past?
 That’s the danger of curiosity—it gives you a taste, but never the full picture."

 In the vibrant universe of Honkai: Star Rail, few characters captivate the imagination quite like Kafka.
-Her enigmatic persona and multifaceted nature make her a standout in a game brimming with compelling heroes and villains.
+Her enigmatic persona and multifaceted nature make her a standout in a game brimming with compelling heroes and villains {$class=card}

 ## The Enigma of Kafka